thehimel/django-boilerplate/NOTE.md

 ## Important
 - For testing purpose '.env' is commented inside .gitignore.
 Uncomment that just after cloning this repository.
-- During production, set environment varibale DEBUG=True as this will select the productions settings.
+- During production, set environment variable DEBUG=True as this will select the productions settings.